SEE OUR KETK NEWS TELEVISED EXCLUSIVE REPORT: PART I ‘THE COST OF A LIFE’

 The council did not discuss whether the two police officers named in the lawsuit acted inappropriately.

-KETK began asking questions and obtained the lawsuit, the settlement with the city, the autopsy on Parker and other documents.
+KETK News began asking questions and obtained the lawsuit, the settlement with the city, the autopsy on Parker and other documents.
 The station reviewed the video from Smedley’s bodycam, which shows, often in unsettling clarity, what happened before Parker lost consciousness.

 All raise questions.
 What caused Teddy Parker’s death?
 Should anyone be held responsible?